-MUTUAL SERVICE PROVISION WITHIN ACTOR-TO-ACTOR SERVICE-SYSTEMS
+MUTUAL SERVICE PROVISION WITHIN ACTOR-TO-ACTOR NETWORKS

-The appropriateness of the traditional division between business-to-consumer and business-to-business marketing is increasingly being questioned, e.g. by Gummesson and Polese

-(2009), Gummesson (2011) and Vargo and Lusch (2011).
-One of the foundational premises of the service dominant logic is that all social and economic actors are resources integrators (Vargo & Lusch 2008b).
-This means that individual customers, households, companies, and other organizations are similar in the sense that they all are engaged in value co-creation through resource-integration (Vargo & Lusch 2011).
-Analyzing relationships or exchange only between business enterprises, between businesses and consumers, or between customers does not give a sufficiently wide view of value creation, as all exchanges are influenced by a network of actors (cf. Gummesson & Polese 2009).
+The appropriateness of the traditional division between business-to-consumer and businessto-business marketing is increasingly being questioned, e.g. by Gummesson and Polese (2009), Gummesson (2011) and Vargo and Lusch (2011).
+One of the foundational premises of SDL is that "all social and economic actors are resources integrators" (Vargo and Lusch, 2008b).
+Essentially individual customers, households, companies, and other organizations are similar as all are engaged in value co-creation through resource-integration (Vargo and Lusch, 2011).
+Analyzing dyadic exchanges does not give a sufficiently wide view of value creation, as all exchanges are influenced by a network of actors (cf. Gummesson and Polese, 2009).
 A more abstract designation "actor-to-actor" is suggested by Vargo and Lusch (2011) to emphasize the complex and dynamic system of actors that co-create value, and at the same time, jointly provide the context through which value gains its individual and collective assessment.
-The use of "actor" instead of "seller/ customer" is also a convention of the IMP approach.

-The industrial network approach suggests that companies interact and develop relationships in order to enhance their resources and to access the resources of others (Harrison & Håkansson 2006, Gadde & Håkansson 2008).
-Similarly, the S-D logic approach suggests that actors form value networks where resources are integrated and applied through interaction to provide service-for-service (Vargo & Lusch 2011).
-Such a value network, or service system, is "a spontaneously sensing and responding spatial and temporal structure of largely loosely coupled value proposing social and economic actors interacting through institutions and technology, to co-produce offerings, exchange service offerings, and to co-create value" (Lusch et al. 2010, p.
+The industrial network approach suggests that companies interact and develop relationships in order to enhance their resources and to access the resources of others (Harrison and Håkansson, 2006, Gadde and Håkansson, 2008).
+Similarly, SDL suggests that actors form a value network where resources are integrated and applied through interaction to provide service-for-service (Vargo and Lusch, 2011).
+Such a value network, or service eco-system, is "a spontaneously sensing and responding spatial and temporal structure of largely loosely coupled value proposing social and economic actors interacting through institutions and technology, to co-produce offerings, exchange service offerings, and to co-create value" (Lusch et al., 2010, p.
 20).
-Service systems are connected through the proposition, acceptance and evaluation of value (Vargo et al. 2008).
-Through value propositions, partners, suppliers, shareholders, and other stakeholders offer access to their resources, but they also expect reciprocation.
-The IMP view suggests that relationships between suppliers and customers are based on specific problem-coping by both of the participants (Ford 2010).
-In other words, the focus is not on how the suppliers may solve the problems of the customer, but each actor is considered to seek something and to contribute something through relationships.
-Exchange is motivated by application of resources for the benefit of another party with the anticipation of reciprocity (Vargo & Lusch 2008a).
+Service systems are connected through the proposition, acceptance and evaluation of value (Vargo et al., 2008).
+Through value propositions - "reciprocal promises of value, operating to and from suppliers and customers seeking an equitable exchange" (Ballantyne and Varey, 2006, pp. 334-335) - partners, suppliers, shareholders, and other stakeholders offer access to their resources for the benefit of another party with the anticipation of reciprocity (Vargo and Lusch, 2008a).

-A value proposition explicates the way an actor may use its resources, i.e. to provide a service that has potential for value co-creation with another actor (Vargo & Lusch 2008b).
-According to Ballantyne and Varey (2006), value propositions are "reciprocal promises of value, operating to and from suppliers and customers seeking an equitable exchange" (2006, pp. 334-335).
-An actor has specific capabilities, rooted in own available resources and the way they can be combined with others, that would attract other actors facing similar problems (Ford 2010).
-The "4R-model" developed by Håkansson and Waluszewski (2002, p.
-17) offers a categorization of four types of resources: Two types are organizational, first, organizational units which include knowledge and experience of individuals and groups and their skills in handling resource combinations, and second, organizational relationships.
-Using S-D logic vocabulary, these resources can be considered "operant", i.e. active, typically intangible and human resources, such as skills and knowledge, that can be used to act on something (Vargo & Lusch 2011).
-The other two types of resources in the 4R model are "operand" in nature, namely products and production facilities (Håkansson & Waluszewski 2002).
-Operand resources are passive, often tangible resources such as natural resources and equipment that need some action to performed on to become valuable.
-Actors in a service-system integrate and transform different kinds of resources in interaction to co-create value (Lusch & Vargo 2006).
+Each actor has specific capabilities, rooted in their available resources and the way they can be combined with others, that would attract other actors facing similar problems (Ford, 2010).
+Using SDL vocabulary, resources can be considered "operant", i.e. active, typically intangible and human resources, such as skills and knowledge, that can be used to act on something (Vargo and Lusch, 2011), or "operand" in nature, passive, often tangible resources such as natural resources and equipment that need some action to performed on to become valuable.
+Actors in a network integrate and transform different kinds of resources in interaction to co-create value (Lusch and Vargo, 2006).

-VALUE CO-CREATION AT A NETWORK LEVEL
+NETWORK VALUE CO-CREATION AND BALANCED CENTRICITY

-The concept of value is increasingly considered subjective and context-dependent, and hence relative to an individual customer's situation (Eggert & Ulaga 2002, Vargo & Lusch 2004).
+The concept of value is increasingly considered subjective and context-dependent, and hence relative to an individual customer's situation (Eggert and Ulaga, 2002, Vargo and Lusch,

+2004).
 The benefits and sacrifices are not fixed at the time of purchase, but are actualized during the consumption or usage of the good or service.
-Therefore products and services are not an end result of a value chain, but they serve as input to customer's own value creating processes (Normann 2001).
-In other words, goods and services do not have value as such, but their value is determined in the user's context (Normann & Ramirez 1993, Vargo & Lusch 2008a, Grönroos 2008).
+Therefore products and services are not an end result of a value chain, but they serve as input to customer's own value creating processes (Normann, 2001).
+In other words, goods and services do not have value as such, but their value is determined in the user's context (Normann and Ramirez, 1993, Vargo and Lusch, 2008a, Grönroos, 2008).